-There are several steps to denture installation that ensure that you have the best fitting, most comfortable dentures possible.
-Usually, you can be fitted for dentures with only a couple of visits to the dentist.
+Dentures have a simple, but effective installation process to ensure that your dentures will serve you best.
+Usually, you can be fitted for dentures with only a couple of visits to our office.

-- Impressions are made of your jaw and measurements are taken to determine the space between your jaws and how your upper and lower jaw relate to one another.
+- Impressions are made of your jaw and measurements are taken to determine the space between your jaws.
+It’s important that we know how your upper and lower jaw relates to one another.